 How can communities find funds to reduce the visual impact of utility wires?
-The cost of a burial or relocation project can be high; however, sources of funding from federal, state, and local agencies, in addition to special assessments, can help pay for utility relocation.
+The cost of a burial or relocation project can be high; however, sources of funding from federal, state, and local agencies, in addition to special assessments, can help pay.

-State and Local Sources
+Local and State Sources

 Special Assessment Districts